blowdart/AspNetAuthorizationWorkshop/README.md

                 context.Succeed(requirement);
             }

-			return Task.FromResult(0);
+			return Task.CompletedTask;
         }
     }
 }
 ```

 Note that neither handler calls context.Fail().
-context.Fail() is there for occassions when authorization cannot continue, even if there's another handler,
+context.Fail() is there for occasions when authorization cannot continue, even if there's another handler,
 for example, "My Entire User Database is on fire." or "The user I'm looking at has just been blocked, but other back-end systems
 may not yet be updated."